-In 2019, Prof. Karen Borgenheimer, MFA, will once again be joining forces with Dr. Susana San Cristobal, professor at the RCU “Maria Cristina” Law School, to present: “Discovering the Parallels in Criminal Codes: Spanish Civil Law vs US Common Law.”
+In 2023, Prof. Karen Borgenheimer, MFA, will once again be joining forces with Dr. Susana San Cristobal, professor at the RCU “Maria Cristina” Law School, to present this innovative Interpreter Professional Development Retreat.

-Dr. Susana San Cristóbal Reales: Obtained both her law degree (Licenciado en Derecho) and Doctorate in Procedural Law (cum laude) from the Universidad Complutense de Madrid, Spain.
+Dr. Susana San Cristóbal Reales, lead instructor, obtained both her law degree and Doctorate in Procedural Law (cum laude) from the Universidad Complutense de Madrid, Spain.

 She also teaches Alternative Systems for Conflict Resolution (Masters of Law) at the Centro Garrigues and Masters of Construction Law, a program organized by RCU María Cristina in San Lorenzo de El Escorial.

 In addition to her teaching career, Susana has practiced both civil and criminal law.
 She has written three monographs, numerous book chapters, law review articles.
 Dr. San Cristóbal has participated in several legal research projects throughout her career.

 Dr. Susana San Cristobal joined our Spain program in 2016 as a guest lecturer.
 Since then, she has come on board as a full partner in our Interpreter Training Program.
 Her knowledge of the Spanish legal system and ability to actively engage students is unparalleled.

 This session will provide interpreters with a clear understanding of how to work with the different variations (dialects) of Spanish from different countries.
 (Alberto Gómez Font)

 Interpreters face incredibly complex legal language in both judicial proceedings and legal documents.
 Discover the role of plain language for unhindered communication.
 (Antonio Martín)